Efficient sparsity adaptive changepoint estimation: Simulations

 \section{Simulations}

-In this section we compare the empirical performance of ESAC with the following state-of-the-art methods for high-dimensional changepoint detection and estimation: a variant of the Inspect method by \citet{wang_high_2018}, the method of \citet{pilliat_optimal_2022} hereby called Pilliat, Sparsified Binary Segmentation of \citet{cho_multiple-change-point_2015}, the Double CUSUM algorithm of \citet{cho_change-point_2016}, and the SUBSET method by \citet{tickle_computationally_2021}.
+We now compare the empirical performance of ESAC with the following state-of-the-art methods for high-dimensional changepoint detection and estimation: a variant of the Inspect method by \citet{wang_high_2018}, the method of \citet{pilliat_optimal_2022} hereby called Pilliat, Sparsified Binary Segmentation of \citet{cho_multiple-change-point_2015}, the Double CUSUM algorithm of \citet{cho_change-point_2016}, and the SUBSET method by \citet{tickle_computationally_2021}.
 We introduce a slightly modified variant of Inspect, based on Narrowest-over-Threshold search, mainly to reduce computational cost.
 The details of our modified Inspect algorithm can be found in Appendix \ref{appendixB}.
 To run the Sparsified Binary Segmentation and Double CUSUM algorithms, we use the R package \textbf{hdbinseg} \citep{cho_hdbinseg_2018}.
 To run SUBSET, we use the code from the Github repository of \citet{tickle_subset_2022}.
-We have implemented the remaining methods ESAC, Pilliat and Inspect in the C programming language, and the implementations are found in the R package \textbf{hdcd} \citep{moen_hdcd_2023}.
-Whenever running times are reported, they are run using R (4.2.1) on a MacOS (12.3) computer with an (ARM) Apple M1 Pro CPU.
+We have implemented the remaining methods ESAC, Pilliat and Inspect in the C programming language, which are found in the R package \textbf{HDCD} \citep{moen_hdcd_2023}, available on CRAN.
+We remark that our implementations of Inspect and the method \citeauthor{pilliat_optimal_2022} are orders of magnitude faster than their original implementations.
+Whenever running times are reported, they have been run using R (4.2.1) on a MacOS (12.3) computer with an (ARM) Apple M1 Pro CPU.

-For each method in the simulation study, a choice of penalty parameters must be made, which is discussed in each section.
+For each method in the simulation study, a choice of penalty parameters must be made, which is discussed in each subsection.
 In all simulations, changes in mean are taken to have magnitudes spread evenly across all affected coordinates.
 In Appendix \ref{appendixD} we run the same simulations with uneven and random magnitudes, giving similar results.
 In all simulations we assume $\sigma=1$ is unknown.
 We estimate $\sigma$ separately for each of the $p$ coordinates of the observed time series, and use it to normalize the data before applying each changepoint detection method.
 As is commonly done in the changepoint literature, we estimate the noise level by the median absolute deviation of first-order differences with scaling factor 1.05 for the Gaussian distribution.